 Fetal Distress (infant is not tolerating labor)

 Prolapsed Cord (the umbilical cord drops into the vagina or is compressed by the infants head)

 Placenta Abruption (the placenta pulls away from the uterine wall)

 Uterine Rupture (the uterus tears along a previous Cesarean Section scar)

-When a mother was unable to deliver by vaginal birth with a previous pregnancy and wishes to try to have a vaginal birth after Cesarean section she can discuss with her physician her desire to have a vaginal birth after cesarean section (VBAC).
+If a mother was unable to deliver by vaginal birth with a previous pregnancy and wishes to try to have a vaginal birth after cesarean section, she can discuss with her physician her desire to have a vaginal birth after cesarean section (VBAC).

-When a pregnancy has reached term or the physician feels that an early delivery is warranted, the doctor can Schedule an induction of labor.
-There are many different types of medications used for induction or cervical ripening to get labor started:
+When a pregnancy has reached term or the physician feels that an early delivery is warranted, the doctor can schedule an induction of labor.
+There are many different types of methods used for induction or cervical ripening to get labor started: